27 Most Famous Wrestling Moves of All Time

 Come on, we’re talking about choreographed moves in predetermined matches.
 Why does any of this matter?

 So the next time you see someone hit their finisher, remember: you’re watching decades of evolution, multiple wrestling traditions, and someone’s careful character work all compressed into three seconds.
-That’s pretty cool when you think about it.
+That’s pretty remarkable when you think about it.

 Frequently Asked Questions